lewagonlisbon/programming4everybody/README.md

 git reset --hard upstream/master
 ```

-In case you messed up your Git configuration or files, and the previous command returns an error like `Pulling is not possible because you have unmerged files`, just delete your local `programming4everybody` folder, then run the other block of code again ☝️
+In case you messed up your Git configuration or files, and the previous command returns an error like `Pulling is not possible because you have unmerged files`, just delete your local `programming4everybody` folder, then run the first block of code again ☝️

 > **Bonus**: if you use [Atom](https://atom.io), you can install the [Teletype package](https://teletype.atom.io) and interact with our code when you ask for a live help! 🤓
 >